emea-ssg-drd/oisp-backend/README.md

-# IoT Analytics Advanced Analytics Backend
+ddd# IoT Analytics Advanced Analytics Backend

 Advanced Analytics Backend is an app which provides API to ingest observations to HBase and retrieve them.
 It is a part of IoT Analytics solution and requires dp-dashboard to manage metadata about users, accounts, devices and their components.